ISPO Munich/07/15/2024

 Louis Vuitton

 The influence of these superheroes on fashion and society has increased steadily thanks to social media.
-Today, what athletes wear in their free time or on the way to the stadium is closely monitored, which is why they are becoming increasingly interesting for fashion brands.
+Today, what athletes wear in their free time or on the way to the stadium is closely monitored.
+This makes them increasingly interesting for fashion brands – especially in the context of current sports fashion, which has long had an impact beyond the playing field..
 When Italian tennis pro Jannik Sinner appeared at Wimbledon with a Gucci bag, which was a surprise given the strict dress code, the image went viral.
 At the same time, athletes themselves are becoming fashion icons, such as professional basketball player LeBron James, who models in the current Louis Vuitton campaign.
 There are numerous other examples, from Michael Jordan, who wore sophisticated outfits from head to toe back in the 1980s, to Serena Williams, whose catsuit outfit caused a sensation at the French Open.
 They and many other athletes founded their own labels after their professional careers, from René Lacoste to Tom Brady.

 After all, clubs now also want to optimize the fashion appeal of sport and hire professional creative consultants to manage product design, fan merchandise and collaborations.
 Stella McCartney, for example, designs jerseys for the London soccer club FC Arsenal.